mkruisbrink/mkruisbrink.github.io/_posts/2022-08-09-rstudio-introduction.md

 Goodluck and have fun learning R and RStudio!

-## BONUS: R Coding 101 with Greg Martin
+## BONUS: R coding 101 with Greg Martin

 This guy deserves a medal, be sure to checkout his YouTube page.